-In a classroom setting, parents/legal guardians do not have permission to videotape or photograph a classroom activity or for personal use, even if it is their own child.
-An exception is if a teacher is requesting assistance from a parent/legal guardian volunteer in videotaping or photographing something specific in their classroom for a project.
+In a classroom setting, parents and legal guardians do not have permission to videotape or photograph a classroom activity for personal use, even if it is their own child.
+An exception is if a teacher is requesting assistance from a parent or legal guardian in videotaping or photographing something specific in the classroom for a project.